Orange-OpenSource/ods-android/docs/components/TextFields.md

 <b>`value: String`</b> | | Input text to be shown in the text field
 <b>`onValueChange: (String) -> Unit`</b> | | Callback that is triggered when the input service updates the text.
 An updated text comes as a parameter of the callback.
-`modifier: Modifier` | `Modifier` | Modifier applied to this text field `trailing: OdsTextFieldTrailing?` | `null` | Trailing element to display at the end of the text field `enabled: Boolean` | `true` | Controls the enabled state of the text field.
+`modifier: Modifier` | `Modifier` | Modifier applied to this text field `trailing: OdsTextFieldTrailingBuilder?` | `null` | Trailing element to display at the end of the text field `enabled: Boolean` | `true` | Controls the enabled state of the text field.
 When `false`, the text field will be neither editable nor focusable, the input of the text field will not be selectable, visually text field will appear in the disabled UI state.
 `readOnly: Boolean` | `false` | Controls the editable state of the text field.
 When `true`, the text field can not be modified, however, a user can focus it and copy text from it.
 Read-only text fields are usually used to display pre-filled forms that user can not edit.
 `label: String?` | `null` | Label to be displayed inside or outside the text field.
 The default text style used is `Typography.caption` when the text field is in focus and `Typography.subtitle1` when the text field is not in focus.
 `placeholder: String?` | `null` | Placeholder to be displayed when the text field is in focus and the input text is empty.
 The default text style for internal `Text` is `Typography.subtitle1`.
-`leadingIcon: OdsTextFieldLeadingIcon?` | `null` | Icon displayed at the beginning of the text field container `isError: Boolean` | `false` | Indicates if the text field's current value is in error state.
+`leadingIcon: OdsTextFieldLeadingIconBuilder?` | `null` | Icon displayed at the beginning of the text field container `isError: Boolean` | `false` | Indicates if the text field's current value is in error state.
 If set to `true`, the text field outline and the error message will be displayed in error color.
 `errorMessage: String?` | `null` | Message displayed below the text field when it is in error `visualTransformation: VisualTransformation` | `VisualTransformation.None` | Transforms the visual representation of the input value.
 For example, you can use `PasswordVisualTransformation` to create a password text field.
 By default no visual transformation is applied.